Shakera-S/results-summary-component-main/README-template.md

 ## My process

-Set up the HTML page, sectioning off the different portions and putting them in Header, Main, and Footer.
+Set up the HTML page, sectioning off the different portions and putting them in Header, Main, and Footer Create the CSS page for the styling, and move the style in the HTML into the CSS Using CSS set up the background colors for each part, I think it's a gradient for the results part The score parts are pastel primary colors
-Create the CSS page for the styling, and move the style in the HTML into the CSS
+The scores are positioned to the right of the text Theres some shading under the card

 ### Built with